berkeleymt/berkeley.mt/content/news/2024-11-29_bmt-2024-online-logistics.md

 minutes to submit their work to ensure that all work can be submitted before the deadline.

+**Only one team member should upload their Gradescope submission.** Please ensure that the email on your Gradescope account matches the email address on ContestDojo.
+Please also clearly indicate the team name and ID on your submission PDF.

 ## 12/7 Main Event Logistics

 The main event will take place on December 7, 2024.
 A schedule is provided